-"Dear Brother: desire acknowledge receipt Ι to of your letter of August 12.
-Most of our brethren are away be attending camp-meeting.
-It will two or three weeks before they will be in.
+Brother: Ι desire to acknowledge receipt of August 12.
+Most of our brethren are attending camp-meeting.
+It will be two orweeks before they will be in.
 As soon as we can have a meeting of our board I will call up your letter and will write you further about the matter.